Winter is a great time to invest in solar. Here’s why…

 1. Maximise your savings as the nights draw in

 Winter can be an expensive time for energy usage, so the sooner you get a helping hand from your solar panels, the better.
-Immediately after installation, your panels will start generating electricity, so you'll be saving on your energy bills and topping up your battery (if you have one), whilst taking advantage of the remaining longer days.
+Immediately after installation, your panels will start generating electricity that you can use in your home, so you'll be saving on your energy bills and topping up your battery (if you have one).

 2. Solar panels still work when it’s cold & cloudy outside

-Solar PV panels work by converting light particles into electrons, so as long as it’s daytime outside, they should still generate roughly a quarter of the electricity produced in the summer, even on the gloomiest of days.
-It’s also worth knowing that a bit of rain can actually be handy, as a way of washing away any dust or dirt that could be blocking important sunlight.
+Solar PV panels work by converting light particles into electrons, so as long as it’s daytime, they should still generate roughly a quarter of the electricity produced in the summer, even on the gloomiest of days.
+It’s also worth knowing that a bit of rain can actually be handy as a way of washing away any dust or dirt that could be blocking important sunlight.

-The stronger the sunlight, the more energy can be generated, so the highest energy yield is usually around midday on a clear day, and the longer the day, the more energy you’ll produce.
+The stronger the sunlight, the more energy can be generated, so the highest energy yield is usually around midday on a clear day.
+The longer the day, the more energy you’ll produce.
 However even on the shortest days, you’ll still be able to generate enough power to help pay for your energy usage.

 Based on an average home with 8 solar panels and a 5.2kWh battery